sydney-birch/Ectopleura_Population_genetics/README.md

 *All samples across all studies were collected on the same day*

 This ddRAD study is assessing the population genomics of *E.crocea* to assess if genetic variation is present across populations and if its consitent with local adaptation.
 I have sequenced 12 individuals from each location (CML: New Castle NH; York ME; Wells ME).
+The ddRAD analysis with all scripts and pipeline can be found in: ddRAD_scripts.

 ## Overview of Pipeline:
 1. Download data and prep work (count reads)